 Is your customer service incentive program lagging?
-Are your people just not as interested in it as they used to be?
-And is the quality of your customer service dwindling?
+Are your people feeling disengaged and unmotivated?
+Is the quality of your customer service dwindling because of this?

-No matter your industry, these 12 quick steps can help resuscitate a flatlining program.
+No matter your industry, these 12 actionable ideas can help add fresh interest to a stale program.

 1. Define Positive Behaviors

 You already know who your top customer service performers are.
 But why are they top performers?
-What steps do they take and what behaviors do they conduct that put them ahead?
+What steps do they take and what behaviors do they exhibit that put them ahead?
 Those are the things your program should focus on.
-Start with assessment, like we did for one automotive OEM service incentive program.

-Do this now: Create a list of what makes top players do well.
+Do this now: Create a list of positive behaviors your top performers do that you’d like others to emulate.

 2. Segment Your Performers